Edvard Kardelj: Early years

 Kardelj was born in Ljubljana.
 At the age of 16 he joined the Communist Party of Yugoslavia, where he was drafted under the influence of the Slovenian journalist Vlado Kozak.
 He studied to become a teacher but never worked as one.
 In 1930, he was arrested in Belgrade and convicted of being a member of the illegal Communist Party.
 He was released in 1932 and returned to Ljubljana, where he became one of the leaders of the Slovenian section of the party after most of its former members had either left the party or perished in Joseph Stalin's purges.

 In 1935, he went to Moscow to work for the Comintern.
 He was part of a group that survived Stalin's purge of the Yugoslav Communist leadership.
 Following Stalin's appointment of Josip Broz Tito as party leader, Kardelj became a leading member of the Party.
 The new leadership, centered around Tito, Aleksandar Ranković and Kardelj, returned to Yugoslavia in 1937 and launched a new party policy, calling for a common antifascist platform of all Yugoslav left-wing forces and for a federalization of Yugoslavia.
 The same year, an autonomous Communist Party of Slovenia was formed, with Kardelj as one of its leaders, together with Franc Leskošek (sl) and Boris Kidrič.

-On 15 August 1939, Kardelj married Pepca Kardelj, sister of the (later) People's Hero and communist functionary Ivan Maček (a.k.a.
+On 15 August 1939, Kardelj married Pepca Maček, cousin of the (later) People's Hero and communist functionary Ivan Maček (a.k.a.
 Matija).

 After the Axis invasion of Yugoslavia in April 1941, he became one of the leaders of the Liberation Front of the Slovenian People.
 In summer and autumn 1941, he helped to set up the armed resistance in Slovenia which fought against the occupying forces till May 1945, jointly with Tito's Partisans in what became known as the People's Liberation War of Yugoslavia.